sacca97/bb-sec-protocols/README.md

-# BlueBrothers-protocols
+# BB-protocols

-Implementations of the BlueBrothers protocols.
+Implementations of the BB protocols.

 ## BB-Portable